ItsCryp7iC/BombaClock/README.md

 4.  **Customize:**
     * Use the sliders and buttons in the settings window to adjust the timer's appearance and hotkeys to your liking.

+## Acknowledgements

+This project was developed with assistance from Google's AI **Gemini 2.5 Pro**.
+The core logic, features, and final implementation were directed and completed by the project author.

 ## Disclaimer

 This application is designed to be safe and avoid triggering anti-cheat systems like Vanguard and VAC.
 It operates by passively reading screen pixels and listening for keyboard inputs, similar to other legitimate software like OBS and Discord.
 It **does not** read game memory, modify game files, or send any automated inputs to the game.

 However, the use of any third-party application is at your own risk.
 I am not responsible for any account suspensions.